 So, yes, a firm’s capital can include money.
 Money is a necessary input into most production processes.
 But money is different from all other kinds of capital, including capital equipment or data.

 In order for something to be money, it must be both a store of value and a means of exchange.
-The Benjamin in your wallet (soon Tubman) is good at being money because 1) its value tends to stay pretty stable (a twenty will buy tomorrow pretty much what it buys today), and 2) you can exchange it for things you want more than twenty bucks in your pocket.
+The dollar in your pocket is good at being money because 1) its value tends to stay pretty stable (thanks to the concerted efforts of central banks over the past 40 years), and 2) you can exchange it for other things you want.

 Anything with these characteristics can be money.
 There’s a story, made famous among economists by Milton Friedman, about the islands of Yap whose inhabitants used limestone discs for money.
 Some of the discs were huge, as big as 12 feet in diameter, and they were cut from the limestone on a nearby island.
 This is difficult to do, so the number of discs in circulation grew slowly which helped existing discs keep their value.

 The discs were the recognized form of currency in the community, so you could buy things with them.
-But since they were so big, when you paid someone, the community simply recognized the change in ownership, and the disc stayed in your front yard or wherever you dropped it when you brought it home.
+But since they were so big, they just sat in the same spot all the time.
+When you paid someone the community simply recognized the change in ownership, and the disc stayed in your front yard or wherever you dropped it when you brought it home.
 The discs may not have been convenient, but they were money.

 Data is different.
 To see how, consider a specific data set.
 Let’s say you have web browsing data on everyone in the richest zip code in the US (which is 10104, according to Experian) for the last year.
 What’s the value of this data?
 What’s it worth?